 And then, as I returned to the trailhead, I was treated to another beautiful sunset.
 I’ll have to say, the decreased daylight hours are a drag, but if I keep getting these brilliant sunsets at the ends of my hikes, I think I’m sold on winter hiking.

-Excellent.
 The opening section of the trail is on fire-road, but the Punchbowl Trail / High Desert National Recreation Trail is a great, well-maintained single track trail.
-The only junctions on this route are at the trailhead, the Burkhart Trail, and the spur to South Fork Camp, all of which are clearly marked.
+Junctions are well marked.
 The area near the Devil's Chair itself may inspire a bit of vertigo in some hikers.
-You'll be thankful for the guard rails.

 Take Interstate 5 North to California 14N toward Palmdale.
 After about 30 miles, take exit 30 to the Pearblossom Highway.
 Continue on this road until 87th Street East, where you'll take a right.
 Take a left onto Fort Tejon, a right onto Longview, and a left on Tumbleweed.
 Parking at the Punchbowl is free, but the park closes at sunset.